KJG19/kjg19/README.md

 # 💫 About Me:
 📈 Software Developer seeking growth in tech
 🎓 Diploma in Software Development - Southern Alberta Institute of Technology
-🏫 Pursuing a Computer Science Degree - University of Lethbridge
 🛠️ Enjoy creating side projects to increase my skills and continuously learn

 ## 🌐 Socials: